Charles Joseph Bonaparte: Politics

-Bonaparte was a founder of the Reform League of Baltimore, organized in 1885, which eventually led to a certain amount of efficient municipal government with a clean sweep of an election by 1895 in which long-time minority progressive liberal Republicans ousted the long-time Democratic machine politicians in heavily Democratic wards of Baltimore City and ruled with a clean hand for a brief time.
-He was a member of the Board of Indian Commissioners from 1902 to 1904, chairman of the National Civil Service Reform League in 1904 and appointed a trustee of The Catholic University of America in northeast Washington, D.C.
-Maryland voters elected him to be one of their presidential electors in 1904.
+Bonaparte was a founder of the Reform League of Baltimore, organized in 1885.
+The League gained a clean sweep of municipal elections in 1895: long-time minority progressive liberal Republicans ousted many Democratic machine politicians in heavily Democratic wards.
+The League men governed with clean hands for a brief time, providing a certain amount of efficient municipal government.

+Bonaparte was a member of the Board of Indian Commissioners from 1902 to 1904, chairman of the National Civil Service Reform League in 1904, and appointed a trustee of Catholic University of America in Washington, D.C.

+In the 1904 United States presidential election, Bonaparte was named one of eight Republican candidates for presidential elector.
+Maryland at this time chose electors individually, in an at-large election.
+In an unusual result, Bonaparte got the most votes of any candidate, narrowly outpolling the eight Democrat candidates, who narrowly outpolled the other seven Republicans.
+Thus Bonaparte was the only Republican elector from Maryland, which may have reflected his reputation.

 In 1905, President Theodore Roosevelt appointed Bonaparte Secretary of the Navy.
 In 1906 Bonaparte moved to the office of Attorney General, which he held until the end of Roosevelt's term.
-He was active in suits brought against the trusts and was largely responsible for breaking up the tobacco monopoly.
-He became known as "Charlie, the Crook Chaser."
-In 1908, Bonaparte established a Bureau of Investigation (BOI) within the Department of Justice which had been earlier established in 1870 under the direction of the Attorney General himself.
-By the 1920s, under its long-time director, J. Edgar Hoover, the Bureau had again been cleaned up and streamlined and in 1935 was renamed the Federal Bureau of Investigation (FBI).
+He was active in suits brought against the trusts and initiated the suit which broke up the monopolistic American Tobacco Company.
+He became known as "Charlie, the Crook Chaser".
+In 1908, Bonaparte established a Bureau of Investigation (BOI) within the Department of Justice.
+The BOI later became the FBI.

+In the 1912 United States presidential election, Bonaparte supported the Bull Moose party of Theodore Roosevelt.

 Personal life

-On September 1, 1875, Bonaparte married Ellen Channing Day (1852–1924), daughter of attorney Thomas Mills Day and Anna Jones Dunn.
+On September 1, 1875, in Newport, Rhode Island, Bonaparte married Ellen Channing Day (Hartford, Connecticut, September 25, 1852 – Washington, D.C., June 23, 1924), daughter of attorney Thomas Mills Day and wife Anna Jones Dunn.
 They had no children.

 In 1903, he was awarded the Laetare Medal by the University of Notre Dame, the oldest and most prestigious award for American Catholics.

 Death

 Bonaparte died in Bella Vista at age 70 and is interred at southwest Baltimore's landmark Loudon Park Cemetery.
-He died of "Saint Vitus Dance" (today called Sydenham's chorea).
+He died of "Saint Vitus' dance", a nonspecific term used at the time to refer to chorea.
 A nearby street in Baltimore County bears the name of Bonaparte Avenue.

 After Bonaparte's death, the house was later owned by bootleggers Peter and Michael Kelly.
 After they left, it was destroyed in a fire caused by faulty wiring on January 20, 1933.
 The site was replaced by a poured concrete mansion, but a large carriage house, dating back to 1896, is still on the estate.